College Advising Corps

 2014-2015 Academic Year

-We have expanded the Southern California College Corps to 16 advisers for the 2014-2015 academic year.
-Beyond Garden Grove, we are also working with Los Angeles and Long Beach.
+For 2014-15, we grew the Southern California College Corps to 16 advisers in 16 schools.
+Beyond Garden Grove (3 schools), we established working partnerships with Los Angeles (7 schools) and Long Beach (6 schools) Unified School Districts.

 2013-2014 Academic Year